Choice in prenatal diagnostic testing

 Mutation-specific Sequencing (Prenatal): If a pregnancy is at increased risk for one of the genetic disorders on Inheritest or single gene testing because either both members of a couple are found to be carriers for mutations in a recessively inherited gene, or the woman is a carrier of one of the X-linked disorders, fetal testing can be performed on amniotic fluid, chorionic villi or cord blood to determine if the fetus is affected with the disorder in question (eg, cystic fibrosis, Tay-Sachs, etc.).

-Pompe Disease Mutation Analysis (GAA) by Sequencing: Indications for Pompe disease mutation analysis by sequencing include: Individuals with a family history or clinical characteristics of Pompe disease, or individuals who have tested positive for GAA deficiency by enzyme test or newborn screening assays.
+Pompe Disease Mutation Analysis: Indications for Pompe disease mutation analysis by sequencing include: Individuals with a family history or clinical characteristics of Pompe disease, or individuals who have tested positive for GAA deficiency by enzyme test or newborn screening assays.

 Prenatal Noonan Syndrome Panel: Prenatal diagnosis for at-risk pregnancies when a parent is affected or when nuchal translucency, thickening or cystic hygroma or related abnormalities are seen on fetal ultrasound.
 We test for 9 genes associated with Noonan and Noonan-like syndromes.